sveltia/sveltia-cms/README.md

 - The Boolean, Number and String widgets support the `prefix` and `suffix` properties, allowing developers to display custom messages before and/or after the field[^28].
 - Relation field options are displayed with no additional API requests[^14].
 The `options_length` property is therefore ignored.
+- The `summary` for the List and Object widgets is displayed correctly when it refers to a Relation field[^36].
 - Required fields, not optional fields, are clearly marked for efficient data entry.
 - Provides a reimagined all-in-one asset selection dialog for File and Image fields.
   - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) will be listed first for easy selection, while all assets can also be displayed in a separate tab[^19].